wikiotics/wikiotics.org/README.md

 The content is in the `content/` directory.
 Upon saving any content file, the web browser should refresh automatically with the updated content.

 Each lesson is represented entirely by TOML front matter, which is contained between lines which say `+++`.
 When editing a lesson, one tip is to temporarily set `grid = true` in its front matter, which will display the lesson's elements as a spreadsheet.
 This can be useful to obtain a global view of the lesson.
+Lessons for which `draft = true` will also be displayed as a grid (that is, if drafts are enabled).

 ## Claiming contributions